 * CMB and other alleged big bang predictions that were never made: Consider first that the big bang's famed "prediction" of the distribution of elements was adjusted after the fact.
 As is typical of the CMB and other alleged predictions of the big bang, the claim that there was an accurate prediction of the primordial percentage of elements (like hydrogen and helium) has been contradicted in the journals Nature and Physics Essays and has been challenged in The Astrophysical Journal, in Science News, and in Cambridge University's Modern Cosmology.
 For example a paper in Nature describes the particulars of this prediction as, "assumed ad hoc to obtain the required [predicted] abundances".
 In Physics Essays also, "The study of historical data shows that over the years predictions of the ratio of helium to hydrogen in a BB universe have been repeatedly adjusted to agree with the latest available estimates of that ratio as observed in the real universe."
 See more excerpts and all of this documented at rsr.org/big-bang-predictions along with the big bang's predictive failures regarding antimatter, magnetic monopoles, a thousand times too much lithium-6, and also regarding big-bang-required dark matter.
 Likewise, the big bang's "prediction" of the 2.7K CMB was yet another after the fact retrodiction.
 In addition to challenges in New Scientist and Physics Essays, a winner of the Nobel Prize for discovering the cosmic microwave background radiation himself disclaimed the accolade that the big bang theory predicted the 2.73 degree Kelvin CMB.
 In his lecture given on the very occasion of sharing the Nobel Prize for discovering CMB radiation, Robert W. Wilson, acknowledged that, "The first confirmation of the microwave cosmic background that we knew of, however, came from a totally different, indirect measurement.
 This measurement had, in fact, been made thirty years earlier... near the peak of a 3 K black body spectrum."
 Thus physicist Lawrence Krauss (A Universe from Nothing, p.
 18, on RSR, etc.) is wrong when he claims that such "predictions" have confirmed the big bang.
 See more documentation of this at rsr.org/bb-predictions#cmb.

 * Supermassive black hole shouldn't exist: But does.
 If the big bang theory were true, the black hole at 12.8 billion light years away containing the mass of 12 billion Suns that by the big bang theory, "simply can't exist", shouldn't be there.
 But it is.
 Likewise the mature distant galaxies, distant galaxy clusters, and the superclusters, all of which shouldn't exist by the big bang theory, do.
-The black hole that shouldn't exist is described in a 2015 Nature paper and in this euronews video:
+The black hole that shouldn't exist is described in a 2015 Nature paper , a 2016 Science News "not enough time" report, and in this euronews video:

 * Dusty galaxy shouldn't exist: But does.
 In March 2015, phys.org reported, of a newly found galaxy apparently 13 billion light years away, "Expected to look like a newly formed system, the galaxy surprised the observers with its rich chemical complexity and abundance of interstellar dust."
 On this galaxy A1689-zD1, National Geographic quotes University of Arizona's Daniel Marrone, an "expert on galaxy formation" saying, "Last week, we learned of an incredibly massive black hole in the early universe.
 Now we have this average galaxy with significant amounts of dust.
 We've had this cartoon picture of the early universe, but it's clear that we really don't know what's going on."
 The big bang theory maintains that the universe started out with no "metals" and no dust at all, but almost only hydrogen and helium.
 So this expert on galaxy formation sounds just like one of the world's leading experts on the nebula hypothesis, Caltech's Mike Brown who manages NASA's exoplanet database, who said in 2013 that our theory of planet formation is, "clearly, thoroughly wrong."